 Indoor Sources of Microplastics

-The primary sources of microplastics in indoor air include:
+The primary sources of microplastics in home air include both outdoor and indoor origins:

 Outdoor Sources